rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-12-30-My-JavaScript-30-Journey.md

 2. How to use the `RegExp` constructor in JS to dynamically create a regex with a variable term.
 3. The UI pattern of highlighting the search term's appearance within the results.

-Anyway, that's post one.
+***

+That's part one!
 If you like what I'm sharing here, then I highly encourage you to go to the [#JavaScript30](https://javascript30.com/) site and sign up to get this sent to you.
 It's a fun way to flex your web development muscle.
 Starting a practice of coding every day is something I'm excited about.

 If you do start, let me know!
 I want to cheer you on.